-While we have made progress on each of our key strategic pillars, our financial results for the first quarter of 2018 have not met expectations, due primarily to challenges in our supply chain which in turn have limited our commercial traction, combined with costs that were incurred to build-out organizational capabilities to meet anticipated business demand.
-We remain confident in our year-round branded product proposition as retailers have shown interest and willingness to list the brand, but supply challenges have limited our ability to service these accounts.
-As we have exited our own growing operations, strategic third-party suppliers have struggled in their first year of supply to consistently produce volumes required at acceptable quality levels.
-We are addressing these supply challenges by further diversifying our grower base and growing regions aligned to key success elements including the availability of low-cost labor, existing infrastructure, logistics economics and routes to designated markets, as well as expanding and deepening grower relationships through the expansion of products handled.
+While we have made progress on each of our key strategic pillars during the quarter, our financial results for the second quarter of 2018 reflected low revenues and reduced costs versus prior periods and were not unexpected as we continued our transition from an asset heavy and single revenue stream business model to an asset light and multi revenue stream business model.
+We remain focused on growing organic foods markets and are confident in our year-round branded product proposition as retailers have shown interest and willingness to list the brand, although historic supply challenges limited our ability to service these accounts.
+As we exited our own growing operations, strategic third-party suppliers struggled in their first year of supply to consistently produce volumes required at acceptable quality levels and this has had a direct impact on our revenue generating ability.
+We have been addressing these supply challenges by further diversifying our grower base and growing regions aligned to key success elements including the availability of low-cost labor, existing infrastructure, logistics economics and routes to designated markets, as well as expanding and deepening grower relationships through the expansion of products handled.
 We are also reducing overheads throughout the organization, shifting from a fixed cost base structure to a combination of fixed and variable resources, intended to reduce the overhead burden as our business grows.
-Looking forward we believe that revenue and margins will ramp-up over the back half of 2018 and beyond, benefitting from improved supply dynamics and expansion into new product categories.
+Looking forward we believe that revenue, margins and product diversification will ramp-up over the back half of 2018 and beyond, benefitting from improved supply dynamics and expansion into new product categories.

-We incurred a net loss of \$1,442,603 during the current quarter, compared to \$978,560 during the same period in the prior year.
-The increase in the net loss for the quarter is discussed below.
+We incurred a net loss of \$1,060,868 during the current quarter, compared to \$1,260,983 during the same period in the prior year.